-So you’ve booked your first pole class, put your shorts on and had a few spins around the pole.
+So you’ve booked your first pole dance class, put your shorts on and had a few spins around the pole.
 So what next?

 Well the great news is that you’ve done the hard part.

 Don’t get me wrong, pole dancing is hard but being brave enough to walk through the front door in the first place?

 That’s the trickiest part to get through.

 Hopefully you really enjoyed your first class and can’t wait to do more 🙂 The most important thing is not to be hard on yourself.
 If you didn’t manage to get a move – who cares?
 You’ll have plenty of time to work on your moves again.

 Love the great moments: You know when you get a move on the first day?
 That’s really great!
 You should be really happy with yourself.
 Any day when you get even a step closer to a move is a great day.

 Some Moves Will Be Tough

 You instructor will no doubt make every move look so easy that you’ll think it will be just as easy for you.
 Sometimes you will get it easily too, but if you don’t, just remember how long your instructor has trained for to make these moves look easy.
 The great news is that you will get there – you just need to practice.